-Net cash outflows from investing activities was U.S. \$ 3,393 in the twelve months ended December 31st, 2009, compared to U.S. \$ 13,654 in the corresponding period of 2008.
-This decrease in the cash outflows was mainly due to lower expenditure on property, plant and equipment.
+Net cash outflows from investing activities was U.S. \$ 5,597 in the twelve months ended December 31st, 2010, compared to U.S. \$ 3,393 in the corresponding period of 2009.
+This increase in the cash outflows was mainly due to a purchase of a second building in Cyprus.

-Net cash outflows from financing activities
+Net cash inflows/(outflows) from financing activities

-Net cash outflows from financing activities was U.S. \$ 7,093 for the twelve months ended December 31st, 2009, compared to net cash outflow of U.S. \$ 2,075 for the corresponding period of 2008.
-This increase was primarily due to a net repayment in 2009 of certain expensive loans, as compared to net loans proceeds and a dividend payout in 2008.
+Net cash inflows from financing activities was U.S. \$ 6,574 for the twelve months ended December 31st, 2010, compared to net cash outflows of U.S. \$ 7,138 for the corresponding period of 2009.
+This increase was primarily due to lower cost of financing and more available bank lines in certain countries.

-Net increase in cash and cash equivalents
+Net increase/(decrease) in cash and cash equivalents

-As a result of the above, the Company was able to increase its cash and cash equivalents position by U.S. \$ 23,638 compared to a decrease of U.S. \$ 16,352 in the corresponding period of 2008.
-This created much better liquidity for the Company, that allows to benefit from growing demand on the Company's markets.
+As a result of the Company's efforts to serve growing demand and increased sales, the cash and cash equivalents position decreased by U.S. \$ 15,202 compared to an increase of U.S. \$ 23,638 in the corresponding period of 2009.